iamaartipawar/Dynamic-Website-Deployment/README.md

-# 🎵 Spotify Clone – Static Website Deployment on AWS EC2
+# 🎓 Student Registration Form – Dynamic Website on AWS EC2

-## 📌 Project Overview
+## 💡 About This Project

+In this project, I created a **Student Registration Form** as a dynamic website where user details are stored in a MySQL database.

+Earlier, I had only worked on static websites where data was not stored anywhere.
+So I wanted to understand how real applications work when a user submits a form.

+In this project, when a user enters their details (name, email, password), the data is sent to a PHP file and then stored in the database.
+This helped me understand the complete flow from frontend to backend and database.

+I also used CSS to design the form so that it looks clean and user-friendly instead of a plain basic form.

+### 📌 What I wanted to learn

+- How form data is handled
+- How PHP connects with MySQL
+- How data is stored in database
-In this project,P I have created a Spotify-inspired static website and deployed it on an AWS EC2 instance using Amazon Linux and Nginx.
+- How to deploy a dynamic website on AWS EC2

-The main aim was to understand how a website can be hosted on a cloud server.
-I created the HTML, CSS, and JavaScript files directly inside the EC2 instance.
-For images, I used a Bash script where all images were downloaded at once using wget, which made the process faster and easier.

-This project helped me understand basic cloud concepts, Linux commands, and how Nginx works as a web server.
+✨ This is a beginner-level project, but it gave me a clear idea of how real websites manage user data.

 ---

-## 🚀 Features
-- Spotify-like UI design
+## 🧩 What I Built

+- Signup form using HTML + CSS
+- PHP file (submit.php) to handle form submission
+- MySQL database to store student data
-- Static website hosting on AWS
+- Hosted on AWS EC2 (Ubuntu)

+Everything connected → frontend → backend → database

+---

+## 🧰 Tools & Technologies

+- HTML & CSS → form design
+- PHP → backend logic
+- MySQL → database
-- Nginx web server setup
+- Apache → web server
-- Image download using Bash script
-- Simple and clean layout
+- AWS EC2 (Ubuntu) → deployment

 ---

 ## Architecture Overview
   <p align="center">
   <img src="images/Architec.png" width="700">